kormang/kormang.github.io/_posts/2025-01-25-AC-part6-how-python-coroutines-work.md

+---
+layout: post
+author: kormang
+---

 ## Coroutines in Python

-Similar to JavaScript, Python has concept of iterable and iterator, that are basically the same but are implemented a bit differently.
+Similar to JavaScript, Python has concept of iterable and iterator, that are basically the same thing but are implemented a bit differently.

 ### Iterators and iterables